bjoelle/MSBD-tutorial/README.md

 ### The parameter priors

 The next step is to look at the parameter priors, in the **Priors** panel.
-The default priors on the birth rates ({% eqinline \lambda %}), death rates ({% eqinline \mu %}) and total number of states ({% eqinline n* %}) are reasonable for this dataset so we will not change them.
+The default priors on the birth rates ({% eqinline \lambda %}), death rates ({% eqinline \mu %}) and total number of types ({% eqinline n* %}) are reasonable for this dataset so we will not change them.

-The expected average number of state changes across the entire tree is given by {% eqinline n = \gamma \times L %}, where L is the total length of the tree.
-The length of the fixed tree used in this analysis is {% eqinline \approx 1482 %}, so the default prior on {% eqinline \gamma %} would lead to a high expected number of state changes.
-From the previous analysis performed in BAMM, we expect only a few state changes across this phylogeny, so we will set the prior on {% eqinline \gamma %} to a lower range, using a **LogNormal(-4.0, 1.0)** distribution.
+The expected average number of type changes across the entire tree is given by {% eqinline n = \gamma \times L %}, where L is the total length of the tree.
+The length of the fixed tree used in this analysis is {% eqinline \approx 1482 %}, so the default prior on {% eqinline \gamma %} would lead to a high expected number of type changes.
+From the previous analysis performed in BAMM, we expect only a few type changes across this phylogeny, so we will set the prior on {% eqinline \gamma %} to a lower range, using a **LogNormal(-4.0, 1.0)** distribution.

 >  Click on the arrow next to **gamma** and change the value for **M** (mean) of the default log normal distribution to -4 ([Figure 6](#gammaPrior)).
 >